jacamera/whimsical-bulk-export/README.md

 1. Launch Chrome normally and print a single document using the settings that you want to use for the bulk export.
 Chrome will remember the printer and orientation that you choose.
 2. Relaunch Chrome using the `--kiosk-printing` flag.

+   Windows:

         ./chrome.exe --kiosk-printing

+   macOS:

+        /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --kiosk-printing

+   The path to your Chrome executable may vary.

 ### Run the Export Script